anhle126/bootcamp-f21-final/BackendREADME.md

         Returns all applications for adoptions

-        If catID is included, return all applications for that specific cat
+        If catName is included, return all applications for that specific cat

         If applicationID is included, return all information of that specific application